azmain84-wq/CS331-Group-2-Homework-6/README.md

 # CS331-Group-2-Homework-6

-T-SQL Fundamental Projects for CSCI Group 2
+T-SQL Fundamental Projects for CSCI Group 2.

+We are showing set-operator queries on the AdventureWorks2017 database.
+You’ll see INTERSECT, UNION, EXCEPT, UNION ALL & INTERSECT ALL used to answer practical people-data questions.
+The key idea is that set operators compare row sets and return distinct results without me writing complex joins or aggregations.

 # Members
 - Azmain Abrar